 Innovations through Video Conferencing

 "Today we have projects in India for communication-enabling IoT through video conferencing.
-Some of our customers are using Google Glass, integrated with our video solution Scopia, to deliver instant collaboration between branches and manufacturing sites for quick and efficient problems resolution.
+Some of our customers are using Google Glass, integrated with our video solution Scopia, to deliver instant collaboration between branches and manufacturing sites for quick and efficient problem resolution.
 We also have customers who are leveraging video-conferencing to build what we call video-enabled teller machines, extending the call center capabilities to unmanned branches and enabling customers to have video-based customer experience through these kiosks," says Sadhanand Rajanga, Head Video Sales - India & SAARC, Avaya.

 Avaya's video-conferencing solutions are integrated with the video teller machines of the top 10 banks in China.
 Recently this kind of system has been introduced in the Middle East and some parts of Africa.
-This solution is currently being tested in India by few of Avaya's enterprise clients.
+This solution is currently being tested in India by a few of Avaya's enterprise clients.
 The R&D team of Avaya in India has recently developed a system to deploy video conferencing for telemedicine purposes.
-In this system, the ambulance staff use Google Glass to transmit live footage of the patient to the healthcare staff at the hospital.
+In this system, the ambulance staff uses Google Glass to transmit live footage of the patient to the healthcare staff at the hospital.

 Media Source: Financial Express